'Knife fight' as Trump builds cabinet

 One source with knowledge of the transition described it as a "knife fight."

 The split has put traditional Republican operatives such as Reince Priebus -- named Trump's chief of staff Sunday -- against more non-traditional influences such as Steve Bannon -- the alt-right leader of Breitbart News -- who will be Trump's chief strategist.
 A particular challenge is lack of clarity about the division of power among Priebus, Bannon and Trump's son-in-law Jared Kushner, who also has a key role in transition decisions.
-Another source tied to the transition described resulting the confusion as "buffoonery."
+Another source tied to the transition described the resulting confusion as "buffoonery."

+Vice President-elect Mike Pence, the new leader of the transition operation, will be at Trump Tower in New York Tuesday to meet with Trump and discuss possible nominees.

 The divisions are being played out as Trump considers key appointments in the national security and diplomatic sectors, including secretary of state, with mainstream conservatives supporting John Bolton against Rudy Giuliani, who is seen as a loyalist to Trump.

 On other key national security appointments, there is more agreement.
-Senator Jeff Sessions is the leading contender for secretary of defense, say multiple sources with knowledge of the transition.
+Sen. Jeff Sessions is now the leading contender for attorney general, and is in the mix for secretary of defense as well, say multiple sources with knowledge of the transition.

 Retired Lt.
 General Ron Burgess, former director of the DIA, is a leading contender for director of national intelligence.
 Retired General Michael Flynn is leading candidate for national security adviser.

 No matter who gets what job, one description seems to fit the makeup of the short list: unconventional.
 And it highlights the dilemma faced by Trump, who is now torn between a campaign promise to shake up Washington and a need to build a national security team with policy experience.